CenturyLinkLabs/zodiac/README.md

 ![Zodiac](http://panamax.ca.tier3.io/logos/logo_zodiac.png)

-A lightweight tool, built on top of [Docker Compose](https://docs.docker.com/compose/), for "tactical" deployment of a dockerized application (or, Docker Compose with rollback support).
+##### A lightweight tool, built on top of [Docker Compose](https://docs.docker.com/compose/), for easy deployment and rollback of dockerized applications.

 Zodiac allows you to deploy Docker Compose applications while maintaining a history of all deployments.
 Among other things, this allows you to rollback to a previous, known-good deployment in the event that there are issues with your current build.